-The Medicare Hospital Insurance Trust Fund will have sufficient funds to pay full benefits until 2026, according to the latest annual report from the Medicare Board of Trustees.
+The Medicare Hospital Insurance Trust Fund will have sufficient funds to pay full benefits until 2026, according to the latest annual report released Aug.
+31 by the Medicare Board of Trustees.
 That’s unchanged from last year’s report.
 The HI Fund, known as Medicare Part A, helps pay for inpatient hospital services, hospice care, and skilled nursing facility and home health services following hospital stays.
+Although reductions in payroll taxes collected by the HI Fund declined due the economic effects of the COVID-19 pandemic, this was offset by declines in non-COVID-19 care in 2020 and early 2021, particularly for non-emergent services, according to the report.